ranzhuo17/ranzhuo17.github.io/_pages/research.md

 **Examining Selection Pressures in the Publication Process Through the Lens of Sniff Tests** (with Christopher Snyder).
 2022.
-*Revision requested, Review of Economics and Statistics*
+*Revision requested, Review of Economics and Statistics.*
 <br/>